arzwa/MultilocusIsland/docs/draft-hapdip2.md

 maintain locally beneficial genetic variation depends on the rate of migration between them.
-Migration between populations that maintain divergently selected alleles can lead to maladaptive gene flow, yielding a migration load (a reduction in mean fitness due to the influx of locally maladaptive genes) or may lead to loss of local adaptation altogether (so-called *swamping* by gene flow) [e.g.
+Migration between populations that maintain divergently selected alleles can generate migration load (a reduction in mean fitness due to the influx of locally maladaptive genes) or may lead to loss of local adaptation altogether (so-called *swamping* by gene flow) [e.g.  @lenormand2002].
-@lenormand2002].
-While local adaptation may be driven by a few conspicuous loci (e.g. adaptive melanism in peppermoth [@hof2016] or pocket mice [@nachman2003]), it is believed to typically be polygenic, with alleles of different effect at many loci across the genome responding to selection [@pritchard2010; @lecorre2012; @barghi2020;
+While local adaptation may be driven by a few conspicuous loci (e.g. adaptive melanism in peppermoth [@hof2016] or pocket mice [@nachman2003]), it is believed to typically be polygenic, involving alleles of different effect at many loci across the genome [@pritchard2010; @lecorre2012; @barghi2020;
 @bomblies2022; @stankowski2022; @westram2018].
-When local adaptation is polygenic, migration from a population adapted to different environmental conditions will produce linkage disequilibria (LD) among selected loci, and the rate at which each individual invading locally deleterious alleles is eliminated will be affected by such associations [@barton1983; @feder2012; @yeaman2015; @sachdeva2022].
+When local adaptation is polygenic, migration from a population adapted to different environmental conditions will generate linkage disequilibria (LD) among selected loci, and the rate at which each individual invading locally deleterious alleles is eliminated will be affected by such associations [@barton1983; @feder2012; @yeaman2015; @sachdeva2022].